SteveTrewick/SerialPort/README.md

 wired up to the `stream.handler` or you're gonna have a bad time.

-## Buffered Async Reading
+## Async I/O helper

 Oh, you didn't like that _either_, OK, well.

-If you prefer to read from the port without wiring up your own stream handler, wrap the stream with a buffered reader:
+If you prefer to work with a higher-level helper, ask the port for an `AsyncIO` instance.
+It wraps the underlying stream, buffers incoming bytes, and surfaces both asynchronous reads and writes on the queues of your choice:

-There's also a convenience `reader.read(timeout:completion:)` with no count or delimiter arguments.
+There's also a convenience `io.read(timeout:completion:)` with no count or delimiter arguments.
 It drains everything currently buffered as soon as you call it, handing the accumulated bytes to the completion handler in one go.
 You can still supply a timeout if you want to wait for additional bytes, and you'll get